tamphi/tamphi/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me and my interest
 I recently graduated from accelerated program in BS/MS Computer Engineering at Drexel University.
 I interned as a Software Engineer for the Car Experience QA Team at Apple.
 I got the opportunity to work on cool projects and meet awesome people.
 After my internship, I returned to school to complete my Master's Thesis in machine learning for underwater sound classification and localization.
 I spent 9 months on a transformer architecture for underwater ship sounds identification.
-If you're interested in my thesis, please reach out and I'd be more than happy to provide a copy.
+If you're interested in learning more about my thesis, please reach out and I'd be more than happy to provide a copy.

 I have worked on research in different field such as human-machine interface, machine learning, and virtual reality.
 I have the opportuniy to explore different worlds within computing with my research projects and weeks-long class projects.